joelabair/node-include-path/README.md

 ```

-All tests pase with node -v v0.10.28
+All tests pass with node -v v0.10.28